11 Best Crypto Wallets of September 2024

 Learn more by reading our full Coinbase wallet review.

 MetaMask is one of the most widely used Ethereum wallets, with over 30 million monthly active users.
-This may be due to its ease of use and accessibility: The wallet has an attractive and straightforward design for beginner investors looking to store and send Ethereum-compatible cryptocurrencies and interact with dApps.
+Its straightforward design makes it easy for beginner investors to store and send Ethereum-compatible cryptocurrencies and interact with dApps.
+You can download MetaMask as a mobile app or as an extension on several browsers, including Chrome, Edge, and Firefox.

 MetaMask is also notable for its compatibility with other blockchain solutions.
 Users can add almost any blockchain network to the app, and the wallet fully supports popular Web3 networks, including Polygon, BNB Chain and Avalanche.
 Users can also use the wallet to access popular NFT marketplaces like OpenSea, and swap a variety of collectibles.